 Step 1: Ensure that you meet the qualifying requirements

-- In order to participate, you must be over the age of 18
+- You must be over the age of 18 to participate.

-- Possessing a high school diploma or its equivalent is mandatory.
+- A high school diploma or its equivalent is required.

 Step 2: Attend your pre-licensing education

-The course will cover the New Jersey License Law, the New Jersey Real Estate Commission’s rules, the Law of Agency, and Fair Housing Laws.
-Real estate mathematics, real estate valuation ideas, and mortgage calculations will also be covered.
+The course will cover New Jersey License Law, New Jersey Real Estate Commission Rules, Agency Law, and Fair Housing Laws.
+Real estate mathematics, valuation ideas, and mortgage computations will be covered as well.

 The majority of people opt to complete their pre-license education online.
 The majority of self-paced online courses contain study tools such as real estate practice examinations and flashcards.
 Some even offer a “guarantee” that if you complete their course, you will pass the test on your first try.
 All of these advantages are dependent on the education provider and package you select, so be sure you enroll in the course that best meets your needs.
 Let’s get started with our free Real Estate practice exam and strengthen your knowledge and skills.

-The final pre-license exam in New Jersey is not required to be proctored.
-The state test is not the same as this.
-This exam, which is supplied by your pre-license education provider, verifies that you have finished and retained the content from your pre-license education course.
+The final pre-license test is not required to be proctored in New Jersey.
+This is not the same as the state examination.
+This exam, administered by your pre-license education provider, verifies that you have finished and retained the content of your pre-license education course.

-This exam is closed-book and closed-note, the same as the state exam.
-You are allowed to bring a basic-function calculator and scratch paper, but no cell phones or access to the internet from outside the facility.
+Like the state test, this exam is closed-book and closed-note.
+You are permitted to bring a basic-function calculator and scratch paper, but no mobile phones or internet access from outside the facility.

 Read more>> How To Become A Real Estate Agent In Georgia